Gaius-Augustus/Augustus/docs/INSTALL.md

 - solutions
   - do not make utility program **bam2wig**
-  - or install packages `samtools libhts-dev`
+  - or install packages `apt-get install samtools libhts-dev`
   - or install from source
     - execute (don't set ZLIB variables if zlib is installed on standard locations, set variables for bz2 and lzma if available and used or don't set the disable options if bz2 and lzma are installed on standard locations)